Santa Maria Novella: Interior

-The vast interior is based on a basilica plan, designed as an Egyptian cross (T-shaped) and is divided into a nave, two aisles set with windows and a short transept.
+The vast interior is based on a basilica plan, designed as a T-shaped Egyptian cross and is divided into a nave, two aisles set with windows and a short transept.
 The large nave is 100 metres long and gives an impression of austerity.
 The piers are of compound form and have Corinthian columns supporting pointed Gothic arches above which is a clerestory of ocular windows above which rises a ribbed, pointed quadrupartite vault.
 The ribs and arches are all black and white polychrome.

 There is a trompe-l'œil effect by which towards the apse the nave seems longer than its actual length because the piers between the nave and the aisles are progressively closer, nearer to the chancel.

-Many of the windows have stained glass dating from the 14th and 15th century, such as 15th century Madonna and Child and St. John and St. Philip (designed by Filippino Lippi), both in the Filippo Strozzi Chapel.
+Many of the windows have stained glass dating from the 14th and 15th century, such as 15th century Madonna and Child and St. John and St. Philip (designed by Filippino Lippi), both in the Strozzi Chapel.
 Some stained glass windows have been damaged in the course of centuries and have been replaced.
 The one at the west end, a depiction of the Coronation of Mary, dates from the 14th century, and is based on a design of Andrea di Bonaiuto da Firenze.

 The pulpit, commissioned by the Rucellai family in 1443, was designed by Filippo Brunelleschi and executed by his adopted son Andrea Cavalcanti.
 This pulpit has a particular historical significance, since it was the pulpit from which Father Tommaso Caccini denounced Galileo Galilei's defense of Copernican heliocentrism.

 The Holy Trinity, situated almost halfway along the left aisle, is a pioneering early Renaissance work of Masaccio, showing his new ideas about perspective and mathematical proportions.
 Its meaning for the art of painting can easily be compared to the importance of Brunelleschi for architecture and Donatello for sculpture.
 The patrons were the judge and his wife, members of the Lenzi family, here depicted kneeling.
 The cadaver tomb below carries in Italian the epigram: "I was once what you are, and what I am you will become".

 Of particular note in the right aisle is the Tomba della Beata Villana, a monument by Bernardo Rossellino executed in 1451.
 In the same aisle, are located tombs of bishops of Fiesole, one by Tino di Camaino and another by Nino Pisano.